helix-foundation/currency/contracts/governance/README.md

 and stored for the newly proposed root hash proposal.

 ###### Security Notes
- - Can only by called on a cloned contract.
  - New proposals only allowed before root hash is accepted.
  - Only one proposal per proposer.
  - The proposed hash must have at least one account.